Winding Topology of Multifold Exceptional Points: Symmetry-protected EP in dimensions

 where ``*" denotes complex conjugation, and the unitary matrix $U_{\mathrm{PT}}$ satisfies $U_{\mathrm{PT}}U^*_{\mathrm{PT}}=\1$.
 The above constraint implies that the corresponding characteristic polynomial $P(\lambda,\bm{k})$ takes the form

 Namely, $P(\lambda)$ is a polynomial with real coefficients.
 Its $n$-tiple root is captured by the vanishing resultant vector defined as

 with $j=1,2,\ldots,n-1$.
 We note that for polynomials with real coefficients, the resultants $r_j(\bm{k})$ are real.
-Therefore, $\bm{R}=0$ amounts to $n-1$ real constraints, which means that symmetry-protected EP$n$s with $PT$-symmetry are stable against perturbations preserving the relevant symmetry in $n-1$ dimensions.
+Therefore, $\bm{R}=0$ amounts to $n-1$ real constraints, which means that the codimension of the symmetry-protected EP$n$s is $c=n-1$.
+Namely, symmetry-protected EP$n$s with $PT$-symmetry are stable against perturbations preserving the relevant symmetry in $n-1$ dimensions.
+In $D$ dimensions ($D>n-1$), EP$n$s form a $(D-n+1)$-dimensional manifold~\cite{Delplace_Resul_PRL21,Mandal_EP3_PRL21}.